tomrittervg/torflow/NetworkScanners/BwAuthority/README.spec.txt

        new_bw = old_bw*F_node/F_avg
        new_bw = old_bw*ratio

 3.2.
-Measurement intervals
+Measurement intervals and Feedback intervals

-   In order to prevent the consensus bandwidth from functioning as an accumulator (thus amplifying the effects of integration), we must carefully tune the measurement intervals to a rate that we can expect clients to respond to.
+   In order to prevent the consensus bandwidth from functioning as an accumulator (thus amplifying the effects of integration), we must tune the feedback intervals to a rate that we can expect clients to respond to.

    For non-Guard nodes, this is basically 4 consensus intervals, or 4 hours.
 Since the bandwidth authorities also take on the order of hours to measure a slice of nodes, we do nothing special here.

-   For Guard nodes however, clients have an minimum rotation rate of 4-6 weeks.
-However, on the assumption that they rotate more frequently than this, we set our Guard measurement interval to 2 weeks.
+   For Guard nodes however, clients have minimum rotation rate of 4-6 weeks.
+However, on the assumption that they rotate more frequently than this, we set our Guard feedback interval to 2 weeks.

+   Guard measurements are also used without feedback whenever new measurements are available, to compensate for changes in Guard flag status and associated load changes.
+These new measurements are multiplied by our most recent bandwidth value that used feedback, in a similar way to Section 2.2.

-   For purposes of calculating the integral and the derivative of the error, we assume units of time that correspond to measurement intervals, eliminating the need to track time for any other purpose other than determining when to report a measurement.
+   For purposes of calculating the integral and the derivative of the error, we assume units of time that correspond to feedback intervals, eliminating the need to track time for any other purpose other than determining when to report a measurement.